Your veterinarian will perform three tests to determine whether or not your dog has a ruptured or torn cruciate ligament.

 Full tears lead directly to joint instability and generally require costly surgery to correct.

-Cost can vary depending on the surgeon and the surgical technique employed.
+The cost can vary depending on the surgeon and the surgical technique employed.

 The treatment for each type of tear will depend on a variety of factors including the size and weight of your dog, your dog’s age, other concurrent diseases, your veterinarian’s experience and more.

 Diagnosing a cranial cruciate ligament injury usually requires fairly straightforward tests such as a complete physical exam and x-rays.

 Unfortunately, the treatment may be much more complex.

 Proactive Ways to Help Your Dog’s Ligament Challenges